Five reasons why you need to reinvent your digital marketing strategy

 Perhaps you already have some kind of strategy in place (even if your ‘strategy’ is merely being online in some shape or form, and having a go at social media).
 But is it REALLY working for you?
 And if not, what specifically should you look at to make improvements?

 Marketers are changing tack every few months as digital platforms change their algorithms and as new platforms emerge, so you need to eep your finger on the pulse of digital marketing.

-To give you an example of how quickly things can change, just a few months ago, no one thought that TikTok would be as popular as it is today.
-And who cold product that so many millennials would abandon Instagram for Snapchat?
+To give you an example of how quickly things can change, just a few months ago, no one thought that TikTok would be as popular as it is today, or that influencers and brands would be competing to get TikTok views.
+And who could product that so many millennials would abandon Instagram for Snapchat?

 That’s why it’s important to not just plan and implement your digital marketing strategy, but to check that it’s still working for you on a regular basis.